Frank de Pass

-Frank Alexander de Pass VC (26 April 1887 – 25 November 1914) was an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-He was the first Jew to receive the VC, and was the first officer of the Indian Army to receive the VC.
+Frank Alexander de Pass, VC (26 April 1887 – 25 November 1914) was an officer in the British Indian Army and a recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+He was the first Jew to receive the VC.

+Early life and family

 De Pass was born in Kensington to London merchant Sir Eliot de Pass and Beatrice de Mercado.
 The family's original surname, Shalom, was translated to the Spanish word for peace and became Paz before being anglicised to Pass when the family first settled in England in the 1660s.

-He attended Rugby School.
-By the age of 27, he had attained the rank of Lieutenant in the 34th Prince Albert Victor's Own Poona Horse.
+De Pass attended Rugby School.